Sanjoy Ghose: Legacy

 A website in his memory was launched on the fifteenth "smriti divas" (remembrance day) on 4 July 2011 by this trust.

 His book, Sanjoy's Assam, has been used by the 2011 Indian anti-corruption movement, to initiate the anti corruption movement in Assam.
 A bilingual film inspired by his life was made in Assamese and Hindi, which was directed by Bidyut Kotoky and produced by the National Film Development Corporation of India.
 The film was shot in Majuli and Mumbai.
 The Assamese version, titled Ekhon Nedekha Nodir Xhipare, was released on 14 September 2012.
 The film won two awards for the Best Script and Best Actor at the second edition of the Washington DC South Asian Film Festival.
 The film won the Audience Choice Award at the North Carolina International South Asian Film Festival (NCISAFF) for 2014.
 The Hindi version, titled As the River Flows, is yet to release.

 In 2016 and 2017, students of the Institute of Rural Management Anand, have celebrated his birthday, (7 December) as "Joy Day': by organising a blood donation drive, and hosting a function to remember him in their campus.

-In 37 years Sanjoy Ghose had packed more into life than most people do in a hundred years or more.
-An article in the prominent political magazine Tehelka, described Sanjoy as "The man who saw tomorrow".
-It ran a feature on him with the title "Sanjoy Ghose was a dogged catalyst of change.
-And he paid the ultimate price for it".

-RN Haldipur, (former director of IRMA),who served on the Board of Tribhuvandas Foundation, when Sanjoy was working there, assessed him thus "Sanjoy was a positive and tenacious votary who functioned with single-minded purpose.
-Instead of joining the corporate sector, he took the hard path, full of difficulties and austerity.
-To him work was soul-satisfying worship.
-Transparent in his dealings, he was a man of great integrity."